 A Few Things to Keep In Mind When Growing Plants in Partial or Full Shade

-When discussing What Vegetables Grow In Shade, you need to remember a few things.
+When discussing shade garden vegetables, you need to remember a few things.
 For starters, you need to choose vegetables and herbs that are adapted to the shade.
 Some plants only need as little as 2 hours of sunlight per day so if there are shaded areas in your garden, you can place these crops there.

 You might also like: Seed Starting Indoors: Must Have Seed Starting Supplies!

-Remember as well that crops may take longer to mature and your crop yield might not be as optimal as with plants grown in full sun.
+Remember as well that vegetables that don’t need sun to grow may take longer to mature and your crop yield might not be as optimal as with plants grown in full sun.

 To help plants receive more sunlight, you may want to try painting nearby walls and fences with a lighter color so they can reflect more light to your crops.
 Light-colored pavements can also reflect more light to shaded gardens.